 • Obviously Nick would bristle at all this "proper gentleman" junk.
 It just doesn't suit him at all.

-• Matt's read on Nick's Shakira-inspired "ungh-ungh-ungh-RIGHT!-ungh!" makes me laugh every time.
+• Maggie's read on Nick's Shakira-inspired "ungh-ungh-ungh-RIGHT!-ungh!" makes me laugh every time.

 • Turning Good-Great Aunt Petunia into the tough old broad who really runs the show was not difficult.
 She was already about 90% of the way there.
 I just added a bit of a Terry Pratchett-inspired flourish to get her the rest of the way.

 • Also, we may not have made it completely clear in this story, but Good-Great Aunt Petunia's repeated whacks to Nick's head are responsible for his eventual transformation.
 Which sets up his Flintstonesesque further transformations later in the story.

 • God, I hate the Victorian era.
 It's nowhere near as interesting as literally everyone seems to think it is.
 Still, it felt a bit inevitable to spend some time there (every English story seems to, eventually), so I did it in a way that least disgusted me.
 (Honestly, I'm quite pleased with the logic of someone becoming so English that it just sort of magically catapults them to the Victorian era on the power of its own Britishness.)

 • I'm pretty happy with the opening of chapter 7, where the Narrator comes to us via wax cylinder.
 We had, as I mentioned, taken a bit of a break.
 So this was a good quick audio cue to remind you of where we left off.

 • Maggie plays three entirely different versions of Nick in this story and she's really good, you guys.
 Like, good-natured ribbing aside, I always knew she was funny, but she really earned some serious voice acting cred in this serial.